Financial Aid & Scholarships

 Cost of Attendance

 Texas A&M is consistently ranked as an affordable university, providing a high level of value at an affordable price.
-To help anticipate your expected expenses, including tuition, fees, books, room & board, and other miscellaneous costs, we’ve summarized the estimated cost of attendance.
+To help anticipate your expected expenses, including tuition, fees, books, room & board, and other miscellaneous costs, the university has estimated the cost of attendance (COA).

 Financial Aid

-Veterinary students receive most of their financial aid in the form of loans.
-Aid from most programs including loans, grants, and scholarships, is awarded based on financial need as determined by the FAFSA.
+Most financial aid programs, including loans, grants, and some scholarships, are awarded based on financial need as determined by the FAFSA®.

 Scholarships